kvarun07/ecom-product-classifier/README.md

 The most common product categories can be visualised in the form of wordcloud as shown below:
 ![alt text](https://github.com/kvarun07/ecom-product-classifier/blob/main/assets/category_wordcloud.png)

-### Perform Count Vectorisation followed by Term-Frequency and Inverse Document Frequency (TF-IDF)
+### Perform Tokenisation of Feature Set
-- Here, our goal is to effectively extract features from the text product description so that a product category can be predicted.
+- Here, the goal is to effectively extract features from the text product description so that a product category can be predicted.
-- We first obtain the sentence vectors by applying count vectorisation.
+- Firstly, the sentence vectors are obtained by applying count vectorisation.
-- Thereafter, we compute the TF-IDF to get obtain weighted vectors such that more weight is given to particular words that form a distinguishing feature for a category.
+- Thereafter, we compute the TF-IDF weighted vectors such that more weight is given to particular words that form a distinguishing feature for a category.

 ### Applying different Classification Algorithms
 1. Naive Bayes Classifier